11 Free Reading Comprehension Exercises Online

-The critical reading comprehension worksheets available here teach students how to think and read critically.
-Students read a passage and are then tested on their ability to understand scope, draw inferences, deduce the meaning of practical vocabulary words and find or recall details from the story.
+They also offer critical reading comprehension worksheets that teach students how to think and read critically.
+Students read a passage and are then tested on what they read, vocabulary words, inferences, and more.

-Super Teacher Worksheets offers reading comprehension exercises for students from first-grade through middle school.
-The categories of content include biographies, fiction, non-fiction, poems and more.
-This site offers some free reading comprehension exercises, but teachers will be able to access more by purchasing a membership.
-For an individual yearly membership, the cost is $19.95.
+This website is great for early childhood educators looking to find reading comprehension exercises in a variety of genres.
+Super Teacher Worksheets offers reading comprehension exercises for students from 1st grade through middle school, and the content categories include biographies, fiction, nonfiction, poems, and more.
+It also offers some free reading comprehension exercises, but you’re able to access more by purchasing a membership ($19.95 a year).

 Looking for different types of stories and activities?
 This website has both.
 It includes reading comprehension exercises for poems, original stories, articles, and essays and also includes activities tailored to specific skills, like helping students learn antonyms, synonyms, and more.
 The site is best suited for students in 4th through 8th grade.